casterbn/QtCompile/library/home-Index Page.md

 ## Update History

+### 2020.2.5
+Upload Qt 5.12.7 Series.
+(Qt 5.12.7 actually released on 31st, Jan., but I didn't mention it....)
+Note: QQtPatcher has got an update (to 0.7.0) after the build completed.
+Since most of the modifications affects Windows builds, I only manually recompressed Windows packages.
+Other packages are not recompressed.

 ### 2020.2.3
 Add new configurations of static `full` packages of MinGW builds of Qt 5.12 Series.
 Upload Qt 5.12.6 MinGW static `full` builds.